2. Those who tasted the heavenly gift

 The word “tasted” is used concerning the heavenly gift, the Word of God and the powers of the age to come.
 What does it mean to “taste” something?
 I think that the basic meaning is to know by experience.

 The word γεύομαι (geuomai, G1089) and its basic meaning is “to taste” and “perceive the flavour of, partake of, enjoy”.
 It is used in Hebrews 2:9 about Christ who “taste[d] death for everyone.”
-It speaks of an experience which is real, yet merely momentary.
+It speaks of an experience that is real, yet merely momentary.
 Even in the case of Christ the Lord who died for our sake, His “taste of death” was momentary and not never-ending.
 It is used in Matthew 27:34 where it is expressly said that tasting does not mean accepting the thing.
 I mean, the Lord tasted the wine, He tried it, but rejected it later.
 Therefore, this word does not have the meaning of tasting and then accepting it.
 The acceptance of the thing or rejection is not included in the definition of the word.
 It merely speaks of a knowledge by experience of a thing.

 These apostates have tasted–they have had an experience with the heavenly gift, but this tasting does not imply that they’ve received the heavenly gift in truth.
 They have tasted it, but after a time rejected the heavenly gift.
 Arthur W. Pink observes the following on the meaning of “taste”: